icodealittle/Animation/README.md

 Last but not least, we also wrote the main class called "Main."
 We wrote this class in a not subtle nod quality compare to our work.
 In the method, we look through the given parameter and a method that allows the user to input their preferred values for the animation.

-# Assignment 8 Summary End
-# Assignment 10 (Finale)
+# Part 3 – Finale

-In comparison to Assignment 8, we did not do anything much – such as re-design from scratch, in this assignment.
+In comparison to Part 2, we did not do anything much – such as re-design from scratch, in this assignment.
 However, we did tweak small things here and there.
 We rename some files, so it fits more appropriately with their contractor duties.
 We changed MCommand to AnimationImpl, and I think that is all the small change we made, although we did add enum for the model package – ShapeTypes.

 For a starter, we refactored some of our code and rearranged them, so it would able to work with new methods and classes efficiently.
 We added another interface to our View package called IEditView.
 The new interface contains a bunch of editing methods in it, and we also use the Java build-in library, ActionListener, for the setter methods.
 We also extended the existing builder constructor with another interface – IBuild, which contains a getter for shapes and commands.